SaturnFramework/Saturn/README.md

 ## Overview

-Building on top of battle-tested ASP.NET Core, and highly flexible, extendable model of Giraffe Saturn provides high level abstractions, helpers and tools to enable high developer productivity, at the same time keeping high application performance provided by Kestrel and Giraffe.
+Built on top of the battle-tested ASP.NET Core foundation, a highly flexible, extendable model of Giraffe Saturn provides high level abstractions, helpers and tools to enable high developer productivity, at the same time keeping high application performance provided by Kestrel and Giraffe.

 Saturn is made up of a number of distinct parts, each with its own purpose and role to play in building a web application.